 Manage Dashboard and Viz Extensions in Tableau Server

-Dashboard extensions are web applications that run in custom dashboard zones and can interact with the rest of the dashboard using the Tableau Extensions API(Link opens in a new window).
-Dashboard extensions give users the ability to interact with data from other applications directly in Tableau.
-Like dashboard extensions, viz extensions are web applications that use the Tableau Extensions API and allow developers to create new viz types.
-Tableau users can access viz extensions through the worksheet Marks card.
+Dashboard extensions run in custom dashboard zones and can interact with the rest of the dashboard.
+Dashboard extensions give users the ability to interact with other applications directly in Tableau.
+Viz extensions run in worksheets and give users the ability to use custom viz types.
+Tableau users access dashboard extensions as dashboard objects and access viz extensions through the worksheet Marks card.

 For information about using dashboard extensions in Tableau, see Use Dashboard Extensions.